opentracing-contrib/java-opentracing-walkthrough/README.md

     addFilter(new FilterHolder(tracingFilter), "/*", EnumSet.allOf(DispatcherType.class));
 ```

-After this, the incoming requests to `kitchen` will be traced too.
+After this, the incoming requests to `kitchen` will be traced, too.

 ### Check it out in your Tracer

-Now that we're all hooked up, try buying some donuts in the browser.
-You should
+Now that we're all hooked up, try ordering some donuts in the browser.
+You
-see the traces appear in your tracer.
+should see the traces appear in your tracer.

 Search for traces starting belonging to the `MicroDonuts` component to see the
 patterns of requests that occur when you click the order button.